hustxiaoc/rsedis/README.md

 ## Use Cases

-rsedis does not rely on UNIX-specific features.
-Windows users can run it as a replacement of Redis.

-rsedis uses multiple threads which may be more useful in machines with multiple cores.
+rsedis uses multiple threads (tokio threadpool) for handling client io and one single thread for data manage.

 ## Prerequisites